Cycle Against the Beast – 2017

-Some of the old track, along with the turntable, have been left in place.
+Some of the old track, along with the turntable, has been left in place.
 Corowa was the end of the line, so went no further.

 The abandoned railway is now incorporated into RSL Park.
 RSL stands for Returned and Services League, which is a support organisation for men and women who have served, or are serving, in the Australian defence forces.
 So, naturally, there is also a war memorial just across from the local RSL Club.